prasser/subframe/README.md

 ------

 * First, we perform a benchmark.
-In the example, we measure the wall-clock time required to sort an array with one million integers with merge sort:
+In the example, we measure the wall-clock time required to sort an array with up to one million integers with merge sort:

 ```Java